ganukeperera/Pixxy/README.md

 ## General Information
-- This app has been developed to demonstrate the skills of providing a production-ready iOS app.
+- This app has been developed to demonstrate the skills of architecting a production-ready iOS app by considering all posible aspect of iOS app development life cycle.
-- Even though this is an assignment, I assumed it as a live application that needs to be developed and put into production within a short period.
+- I assumed it as a live application that needs to be developed and put into production within a short period.
 So all my Architectural decisions and other designs are based on that assumption.
 - I had to take certain assumption while desinging this app as the requirement was given in very highlevel.
 All my architectural decisions and assumptions are listed below.
-- The evaluator of this project kindly requested to contact me using the following email address for clarifications. ganuke@gmail.com

 ## Technologies Used